jamieisboss/woocommerce-bootstrap/README.md

-WooCommerce Twitter's Bootstrap Plugin
+WooCommerce Bootstrap Plugin
 ======================================

+*The point of this fork is to make the shortcode rewriting work with wordpress 4.0 and wooocommerce 2.2.x*

-This plugin wraps your Woocommerce views in the Twitter's Bootstrap Grid.
+This plugin wraps your Woocommerce views in the Bootstrap Grid.
 Makes your views full responsive.
 No changes to your theme or other plugins needed.

 Installation
 ------------

-[Download the latest version as .zip file](https://github.com/bassjobsen/woocommerce-twitterboostrap/archive/master.zip).
+[Download the latest version as .zip file](https://github.com/jamieisboss/woocommerce-bootstrap/archive/master.zip).
 Upload the .zip file to your Wordpress plugin directory (wp-content/plugin) and use the activate function in your dashboard.
 ( Plugins > installed plugins ).

 Twitter's Bootstrap version